 - Pillar pages and content clusters help strengthen elements crucial for Google’s E-A-T (Expertise, Authority, and Trust) concept, which plays a role in search rankings.

 So, creating a pillar page starts with adopting the concept of a topic cluster – you pick the broad topics you want to rank for, and then you create content based on keywords related to the topic.
-The keywords should all link to one another, which makes for a broader search engine authority.

 Step-By-Step Guide to Creating a Pillar Page